ColinR135/graph_colinr135/README.md

+This package contains the Dijkstra shortest path algorithm.
+    The algorithm can be used with the function dijkstra(graph, source) # this returns the total distance and path taken

+There is also another heap project added to support the use of the algorithm
+    heap = []            # creates an empty heap
+    heappush(heap, item) # pushes a new item on the heap item = heappop(heap) # pops the smallest item from the heap item = heap[0]       # smallest item on the heap without popping it heapify(x)           # transforms list into a heap, in-place, in linear time item = heappushpop(heap, item) # pushes a new item and then returns
+                                # the smallest item; the heap size is unchanged
+    item = heapreplace(heap, item) # pops and returns smallest item, and adds
+                                # new item; the heap size is unchanged

 # The Shortest Path Problem

 A graph is a data structure that connects nodes identified by labels.
 In a graph, a node is normally called **vertex** and the connections between two vertices is called **edge**.
 The cost to travel through an edge is its **weight**.
 Below is an example of a weighted graph with 9 vertices.